captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 staying out here too.
 ---
-If you...
+If you Want.
 ---
-Want.
+If you don't, no pressure, you can go inside.
 ---
-But no pressure if you don’t
----
-you can go inside.
----
 If you want.
----
 ---
 ## CHERYL:
 You mind if I have another ciggy?